Festigame 2021: how to watch FIFA, Gran Turismo Sport - Somag News

 Festigame 2021: Find out when the final rounds of the FIFA, Gran Turismo Sport and Mortal Kombat 11 competitions will take place during FestiGame Fanta Online.
-Last Friday a new version of FestiGame began, this time adapted to the digital world so that all the public can enjoy video games from the comfort of their home.
+Last Friday began a new version of FestiGame, this time adapted to the digital world so that all the public can enjoy video games from the comfort of their home.

 The largest gamer event in Chile will live its winter edition from July 16 to 18 with various activities, content and live tournaments for all viewers who tune in to the broadcast.